k-azv/man-machine/README.md

 # Man-Machine

-Man-Machine 是一个通过 LLM 来轻松阅读命令行程序文档的命令行程序
+Man-Machine is a command-line tool that uses LLM to help users read documentation for command-line programs easily.

 ## Features
-- 让 LLM 帮你读手册
+- Let an LLM read command manuals for you
 - ...

 ## Installation